trinodb/trino/docs/src/main/sphinx/connector/accumulo.rst

 When creating a table using SQL, you can optionally specify a ``column_mapping`` table property.
-The value of this property is a comma-delimited list of triples, Presto column **:** Accumulo column family **:** accumulo column qualifier, with one triple for every non-row ID column.
+The value of this property is a comma-delimited list of triples, Trino column **:** Accumulo column family **:** accumulo column qualifier, with one triple for every non-row ID column.
 This sets the mapping of the Trino column name to the corresponding Accumulo column family and column qualifier.